Take Me There (Blackstreet and Mya song): Remixes

-One remix appears on Blackstreet's album Finally.
-This version omitted Mase and Blinky Blink, possibly because their verses primarily revolve around the Rugrats characters.
-It also appeared on The Rugrats Movie Soundtrack, which sampled the Jackson 5's number-one hit "I Want You Back", but it is not used in the film.
-It is available on the consumer CD version, which was issued in the United Kingdom in March 1999.
+A remix which samples Jackson 5's number-one hit "I Want You Back" was promoted to radio stations and made commercially available on a CD single in the United Kingdom.
+This version did not appear in the film and was not included on the soundtrack.
+It also appears on Blackstreet's 1999 album Finally; this version omits Mase and Blinky Blink, possibly because their verses primarily revolve around the Rugrats characters.
 A second remix, "Take Me There (Thugrats Remix)" appears on the "Girlfriend/Boyfriend" single featuring new verses from Mase and Blinky Blink.